Alshazly2997/Os_Project/README.md

 - Ahmed Obied Eltreifi Obeid 17-308

 # Overview
-This is a repostory containg the solution of project #11 of the Operating Systems course
+This is a repository containing the solution of lab #11 of the Operating Systems course

-Each folder contain the solution of the corresponding letter problem statment alongside with it's `README.md` and `MAKEFILE` for both A and C
+Each folder contains the solution of the corresponding letter problem statement alongside with its `README.md` and `MAKEFILE` for both A and C

 # Objectives
 - Learn	about	different	ways	to	create	processes	in	Linux.
 - Learn	how	to	handle	some	types	of	signals	in	your	program.
-- Make	sure	that	you	understand	the	environment	of	created processes
+- Make	sure	that	you	understand	the	environment		created processes

 # Problem Statment A